AdobeStock_417352060-1

 Moving Past Power Outages

-PUCs as well as consumers are long past waiting for poles to come down and for grid failure to happen before taking action.
+PUCs, as well as consumers, are long past waiting for poles to come down and for grid failure to happen before taking action.
 The PUCs want to see grid failure become a thing of the past.
 Enter the composite option as a solid replacement for the wooden pole and even cross arms.
-Composites ─ which are corrosion resistant, have low conductivity, are light in weight, with a longer life span than wood ─ boast significant advantages over the wooden pole.
+Composites ─ which are corrosion-resistant, have low conductivity, are light in weight, and have a longer life span than wood ─ boast significant advantages over the wooden pole.

-A few years later, in 2017, after a massive windstorm, about 170,000 Rochester, New York residents had to live in the pitch dark, without power.
+A few years later, in 2017, after a massive windstorm, about 170,000 Rochester, New York, residents had to live in the pitch dark, without power.
 The New York State Public Service Commission and local utility service providers agreed to replace wooden utility poles with Fiber Reinforced Polymer (FRP) composite poles.
-With a budget of $1.25 million, the initial costs were less than the maintenance cost of wood poles.
+With a $1.25 million budget, the initial costs were lower than the maintenance costs of wood poles.

-In any case, inclement weather can cause wooden power poles to fall, which not only knocks out the electricity, it is also dangerous to drivers and pedestrians.
+In any case, inclement weather can cause wooden power poles to fall, knocking out power and posing a danger to drivers and pedestrians.
 This does not happen with FRP poles.
-Unlike wood, sun exposure, moisture, chemicals, and even insects can cause natural wood products to rot, warp, and decay over time, FRP poles are more reliable and durable.
+Unlike wood, natural wood products can rot, warp, and decay over time due to sun exposure, moisture, chemicals, and even insects; FRP poles are more reliable and durable.

-Composite poles are fire resistant.
-They spell attractive advantages to utilities companies especially those with service areas containing forests, brush or a mix of both.
-Composite poles can be strengthened and customized to match its use ─ which means that such poles can be manufactured specifically for the application.
-And, the best part is that composite poles do not need chemical treatments before being put to use.
+Composite poles are fire-resistant.
+They offer attractive advantages to utilities companies, especially those with service areas that include forests, brush, or a mix of both.
+Composite poles can be strengthened and customized to suit their intended use, enabling them to be manufactured specifically for the application.
+And the best part is that composite poles do not need chemical treatment before use.

-Another advantage is that it can withstand animal and insect damage.
-For example, woodpeckers can make holes (softball sized) as they make nests, hunt for insects and hide nuts.
+Another advantage is that it can withstand damage from animals and insects.
+For example, woodpeckers can make holes (softball-sized) as they make nests, hunt for insects, and hide nuts.

-According to the American Iron and Steel Institute, composite utility poles offer the longest life, lowest maintenance, lightest weight and ability to drill for easy installation.
+According to the American Iron and Steel Institute, composite utility poles offer the longest life, lowest maintenance, lightest weight, and the ability to drill for easy installation.
 Currently, there are about 185 million utility distribution poles in North America.
-On a yearly basis, about 2.5 million wood poles are being replaced because of age, damage and decay.
+On average, about 2.5 million wood poles are replaced each year due to age, damage, and decay.

 Strategic Advantages

-Composite products can be customized and made in different colors so that they can blend in with the terrain: for example, they can be put between wooden poles in a transmission line so as to limit cascading failures most often seen in ice storms.
+Composite products can be customized and made in different colors to blend with the terrain; for example, they can be placed between wooden poles in a transmission line to limit cascading failures, most often seen in ice storms.
 Even the steel pole that is used to support power and communication lines is being replaced.

 If you have your own idea for a fiberglass profile, we can make it.
 Our experts have over 50 years of experience with FRPs.
 From unique designs to customized colors and patterns, we can make exactly what you need for your next project.